What is corporate wellbeing?

-Gallup scientists have been researching the demands of a well-lived life for years.
-More recently, in partnership with leading economists, psychologists and other scientists, they have begun to explore the common elements of wellbeing that transcend our lands and cultures.
+Gallup scientists have been researching the requirements of a well-lived life for years.
+More recently, in partnership with leading economists, psychologists, and other scientists, they have begun to explore the common elements of wellbeing that transcend our lands and cultures.

 As part of this research, Gallup conducted a comprehensive global study in more than 150 countries and analyzed the wellbeing of more than 98% of the world's population.
 From Afghanistan to Zimbabwe, they have asked hundreds of questions about health, wealth, relationships, jobs, and communities (how people live their days and evaluate their lives as a whole).
 The scientists have discovered 5 essential elements:

 Are you or your employees satisfied in all 5 areas?

 While 66% of people feel comfortable in at least one area, only 7% are satisfied in all of them.
 If we have problems in just one area, as most of us do, it is enough to feel disturbances in our overall wellbeing and it affects our daily lives.
 Only when we are happy and satisfied in all 5 areas can we get the most out of ourselves.